 The Greyhound is a symbol of loyalty and celerity, and was a beast adopted by Edward III and by many of his descendants, particularly those of the House of Lancaster, from which line Henry VII was descended.
-Edmund Tudor, the Earl of Richmond and father of Henry VII was granted a white Greyhound as a heraldic supporter2 by his half-brother Henry VI, which is why it was known as the Greyhound of Richmond.
+Edmund Tudor, First Earl of Richmond and father of Henry VII was granted a white Greyhound as a heraldic supporter2 by his half-brother Henry VI, which is why it was known as the Greyhound of Richmond.
 The Greyhound was a favourite Tudor beast and a supporter of the arms of both Henry VII and sometimes of his son Henry VIII.

-It appears that the Greyhound was also a badge and supporter of Sir John Beaufort, Earl of Somerset as may be seen in the Somerset Chapel in Canterbury Cathedral.
+It appears that the Greyhound was also a badge and supporter of Sir John Beaufort, First Earl of Somerset as may be seen in the Somerset Chapel in Canterbury Cathedral.
 Sir John was John of Gaunt’s eldest son by Katherine Swynford, and from him the Greyhound, like his son’s Yale (q.v.), descended to Henry’s mother, Lady Margaret Beaufort (Henry VIII’s grandmother).

 2. Golden Lion of England

 A golden Lion has been the royal beast of England since the early twelfth century.

 Richard I probably first chose three golden lions as the Royal Arms of England.
 The Lion was used frequently by Henry VIII for his dexter3 supporter and has been one of the supporters of the Royal Arms since James I in 1603.